DefGuard/docs/admin-and-features/remote-user-enrollment/README.md

 * choose your password
 * add an initial device for VPN access

-After completing the wizard you should be able to connect to the VPN and access the main defguard web UI.
+After completing the wizard you should be able to connect to the VPN and access the main Defguard web UI.